Sheryll Murray

-Early life
+Early life and career

-Sheryll Murray was born on 4 February 1956 in the village of Millbrook, Cornwall, to Cornish parents, her mother's family lived at Millbrook and her father's family originated from the village of Calstock.
-She was state educated at Millbrook Primary and Torpoint Community College.
-Murray left the latter at the age of 16 with 5 O-Levels and worked for the South Western Electricity Board.
-She then worked for an insurance underwriter and later as a medical receptionist at a GP surgery.
+Sheryll Hickman was born in Millbrook, Cornwall, on 4 February 1956.
+Her mother's family had lived in Millbrook for generations, and her father's family was from Calstock, a nearby village.
+She was state educated at Millbrook Primary and Torpoint Community College, leaving the latter at the age of 16 with 5 O-Levels.
+She then worked for the South Western Electricity Board, and as an insurance underwriter, and later as a medical receptionist at a GP surgery.
 She served as a Governor of Torpoint School for nine years until 2008, before standing down to concentrate on campaigning for the forthcoming general election.

 Prior to her parliamentary career, Murray represented Rame as a Cornwall County Councillor before losing her seat in 2005, and served as Leader of the Conservative Group on Caradon District Council, when a councillor for Millbrook, prior to its abolition in 2009.

 Parliamentary career

-Murray was selected to contest South East Cornwall in 2010 and gained the seat with a majority of 3,220 and a 9% swing from the Liberal Democrats to the Conservatives.
-Murray was the constituency's first ever female MP.
-In May 2012, she was elected to the 1922 Committee by her Conservative Parliamentary colleagues.
+At the 2010 general election, Murray was elected as MP for South East Cornwall with 45.1% of the vote and a majority of 3,220.